-Achilles tendonitis (also tendinitis) is an inflammation of the Achilles tendon, the strong band of tissue that connects the calf muscle to the heel.
+Achilles tendonitis (also tendonitis) is an inflammation of the Achilles tendon, the strong band of tissue that connects the calf muscle to the heel.
 This condition occurs when excessive stress is put on the tendon.
 Achilles tendonitis is usually a painful but short-lived condition.
-It not treated, however, Achilles tendonitis can increase the risk of Achilles tendon rupture, a serious injury requiring immediate medical attention.
-Most cases of Achilles tendonitis can be prevented by beginning an exercise regimen slowly, with preparation, and by increasing an exercise program gradually and with care.
+OALI has multiple locations throughout long island to fit your orthopedic needs.
+You can also contact our offices if you have additional questions.

 Achilles tendonitis is usually caused by excessive or repetitive strain on the tendon.
 It is frequently found in athletes who suddenly increase their activity level, or in middle-aged individuals who exercise intensely but irregularly.
 Older individuals are at increased risk of injuring the tendon because tendons weaken during normal aging.
 Movements that may put strain on the Achilles tendon include walking, running, jumping or pushing up onto the toes.

 Risk Factors for Developing Achilles Tendonitis

 Apart from age and improper preparation for exercise, other risk factors for Achilles tendonitis include: